 Integrate workflow client module¶

-is provided to integrate workflow features within your bounded
+A client module is provided to integrate workflow features within your bounded

 context.